DataEnggNerd/MH370/README.md

 - Instead of opening file for every entry, now it is being done for once, at instantiation of the Logger
 - Replaced `+=` with `push_str` to append the logs
 - `BufWriter` to reduce number of system calls
-- built the tool with `maturin develop --release`
+- built the package with `maturin develop --release`

 #### Primliminary scope (No change)
 - Adds log to file